danilo-favoratti/local-legends/frontend/README.md

 ---

-**🎮 Happy Gaming!** Explore San Diego City and have fun with your custom 2D game!
+**🎮 Happy Gaming!** Meet the Local Legends of San Diego and have fun with your custom 2D game!